U.S. veterans missing in Ukraine formed bond over background – KION546

 BIRMINGHAM, Ala.
 (AP) — Alex Drueke and Andy Huynh are both military veterans from Alabama, so it was natural that they formed a bond once they met in Ukraine, where each traveled separately with the intention of helping defend democracy against Russian invaders.

-“They became buds,” Dianna Williams, Drueke’s aunt, said in an interview Thursday.
+“They became buds,” Dianna Shaw, Drueke’s aunt, said in an interview Thursday.

 Both men are now missing after their group came under heavy fire in the Kharkiv region of northeastern Ukraine near the Russian border on June 9, leaving loved ones at home anxiously awaiting information about their whereabouts.
 The two families are in touch.

-“The waiting is the hard part, but we always knew this was a possibility,” Williams said.
+“The waiting is the hard part, but we always knew this was a possibility,” Shaw said.

+The U.S. State Department said it was investigating unconfirmed reports that Russian or Russian-backed forces captured two American citizens and possibly a third.
+Anyone captured should be considered a prisoner of war and protected by guarantees of humane treatment and fair trials, said spokesman Ned Price.

+“Anyone who is fighting with Ukraine’s armed forces should be treated as a POW even if Russia refuses to do that,” Price said.

 “They know how to evade,” she said.
 “They might be doing just that.”

-Note: This story has been edited to correct the aunt’s last name to Shaw, not Williams.